Leadership Achievement Award

 - Student Leadership Assistant workshops

-We ask students to meet with a mentor at least three times each year they work toward earning the LCP, and submit a reflection for each year.
+We ask students to meet with a mentor at least three times each year they work toward earning the Leadership Achievement Award and submit a reflection for each year.
 Mentors can be any faculty or staff member on campus or in the community.
 Conversations should be on-going and intentional.
 If you don’t have a mentor, your coordinator can help you identify and reach out to someone!

 Ideas for finding a mentor: